 Borrowing is via the self-issue machine.
 If you are unable to use this, we have some self-issue slips which you can complete by hand and leave under the Librarian's door.
 We will add the books to your record.
 Please note that self-issued books will set the alarms off if leaving the reading room via the stairs.

-Please note that recalls have been suspended for 2021.
-Usually, there is a 3-day recall period.
+In term, there is a 3-day recall period.
 If you need a book which is on loan to someone else, please recall it.
 This is the only way to ensure that books come back to the library during the academic year.
 The book will be kept for you outside in the Librarian's office.
 If someone recalls an item borrowed under your name, you will have a 3-day period to return the item to the library.
 Please get in touch with us if you are unable to return the book within 3 days.
 More information on recalls is available on our Borrowing page.

 We can also issue up to 5 books at a time to you.
 Please request them using the Request and Collect online form.
 They will be made available for you to collect on the next working day in the Library foyer.
 If you are unable to come into the Library, these can be collected for you by someone else.
 As the books have been checked out to your account, you do not need to notify us who this will be.